envergokmen/SwCacheService/README.md

 SwCacheService is simple & fast outofproc HTTP cache solution which is developed with C#.
 It's running as http server in windows services.
 You can set and get cache values with keys.

 It is fast.
-It does not depend on any framework, there is no mvc or webapi solution (except for .net framework).
+It does not depend on any big web framework, there is no mvc or webapi solution (except for .net framework).
 It's support http GET and POST so you can easily use from anywhere, no connection needed.
 It works on plain http listener.
 It usually has reponse times 1-5 ms which is not possible with .net's mvc or webapi projects.